-- o LearnSmart assignments are beneficial to your understanding of the material. - These are not figured into your course grade; however, students have said that doing the LearnSmart exercises improved their grades. - This guided reading helps identify areas that you are having trouble understanding. - These should take an average of 35-50 minutes. - o Homework assignments are required and figured into the course grade. - These can be done 2 times (2x) before the due date.
+• LearnSmart assignments are beneficial to your understanding of the material.

+- These are not figured into your course grade; however, students have said that doing the LearnSmart exercises improved their grades. - This guided reading helps identify areas that you are having trouble understanding. - These should take an average of 35-50 minutes. - Homework assignments are required and figured into the course grade. - These can be done 2 times (2x) before the due date.
 Five % will be deducted for the 2nd try. - There is no time limit so it's advisable to start early and work on this all during the week. - Use of the eBook and hints are available with no deductions. - Feedback will be shown after submitting each attempt.
 After the first attempt, you will see what questions you got correct or incorrect.
 After the 2nd attempt, a more detailed feedback is given. - Study attempts: After the due date, these homework assignments will be available for practice without changing your grade.
 These study attempts allow students to retake and review the material, as well as get feedback, as many times as desired without the attempt affecting the grade.
 These are not available until after the due date.
 However, this option prevents the ability to give an extension.
-If the due date is missed for any reason, a zero will be given. - Quizzes are required and figured into the course grade. - These are NCLEX-based prep questions - Usually 15 25 questions. - \circ These can be done 2 times before the due date.
-Five % will be deducted for the 2 $^{\text{nd}}$ try.
+If the due date is missed for any reason, a zero will be given. - Quizzes are required and figured into the course grade. - These are NCLEX-based prep questions - Usually 15 25 questions. - These can be done 2 times before the due date.
+Five % will be deducted for the 2nd try.3 - Upon submission of answers, you will see correct and incorrect indicators, as well as total scores.
+Feedback will be shown after the due date.

-- Upon submission of answers, you will see correct and incorrect indicators, as well as total scores.
-Feedback will be shown after the due date. - Quizzes have a time limit of 30 minutes. - o For both Connect Homework and Connect Quizzes, don't wait until the last day or two to complete the assignment.
+- Late submissions are allowed.
+A 10% per day deduction will be taken for each day late. - Quizzes have a time limit of 30 minutes. - For both Connect Homework and Connect Quizzes, don't wait until the last day or two to complete the assignment.
 If you have Connect problems, that will NOT be a reason to be late.
 It is your responsibility to contact Connect and get any problems resolved.
 However, before you get in touch with Connect, send me an email telling me your problem.
 This way I can check to make sure that everything is set correctly on my end.
-Since it may take me 24 hours to get back with you, this is even more reason not to wait until the last minute. - The 3 lowest Connect assignment grades will be dropped.
-The grade is continuously recalculated every time a grade is entered so that the grade you are seeing is the grade with the lowest grades dropped.
+Since it may take me 24 hours to get back with you, this is even more reason not to wait until the last minute.